leo-rising/pocketchange/README.md

 <br>

 ## Installation
+Assuming gatsby-cli and ngrok are already installed on host machine:

 1. Run `gatsby develop` in the terminal to start the dev site.
 2. Run `./ngrok http 8000` to tunnel localhost 8000 to the external network.